- Canary Islands

-Since we weren't staying in this area of Tenerife and we came here by car, we first parked our car in Los Realejos to have lunch and only afterwards proceeded on our walk.
-In Los Realejos we had the pleasure to discover a lovely restaurant which we recommend that you visit if you are ever in the area: Mi Guachinche Casa Pedro (see what a guachince is, in case you do not know).
-We had lunch here before we went to Rambla de Castro and when we came back we had an early dinner here as well, since we didn't want to go back to Puerto Santiago (where we were staying) without having another meal here.
+Since we weren't staying in this area of Tenerife and we came here by car, we first parked our car in Los Realejos to have lunch and only afterward proceeded on our walk.
+In Los Realejos we had the pleasure to discover a lovely restaurant which we recommend that you visit if you are ever in the area: Mi Guachinche Casa Pedro (see what a guachinche is, in case you do not know).
+We had lunch here before we went to Rambla de Castro and when we came back we had an early dinner here as well since we didn't want to go back to Puerto Santiago (where we were staying) without having another meal here.

 First of all, this is a linear walk, which means that if you come by car, you will have to go back to where you started using the same route.
 Or, of course, you can choose to go back by walking through Los Realejos, instead of taking the coastal path on your back.

 If you are coming from Garachico, Icod de los Vinos, El Tanque

 This is one of the most popular places to start your walk on Rambla de Castro.
 Park near the restaurant, grab lunch here if you want and then you can start your walk.

 If you are staying in Puerto de la Cruz and you are coming from that direction

 You can park close to the Maritim Hotel Tenerife and from there you can go towards the beach easily and start your walk.